 The Jerky Strips bag by Hill’s Science Diet contains some great health dog treats for Labradors.

+Containing strips of jerky, these healthy dog snacks are made in the USA with real chicken as the primary ingredient.
 You can also break down the jerky strips into smaller pieces, great for putting into your training treats bag.

 Rocco & Roxie Liver Treats For Dogs